Pelosi to ‘soon’ send impeachment articles for Senate trial

 McConnell told GOP senators at a lunchtime meeting to expect the trial next week, according to two people familiar with his remarks.
 The people requested anonymity to discuss the private meeting.

-At the same time, McConnell signed on to a resolution by Senate Judiciary Committee Chairman Lindsey Graham that would criticize Pelosi for holding the articles and call on her to immediately transmit them.
+At the same time, McConnell signed on to a resolution from Sen. Josh Hawley, R-Mo., to allow for the dismissal of articles of impeachment if the House doesn’t transmit them in 25 days.

 In the weeks since Trump was impeached, Democrats have focused on new evidence about Trump’s effort to pressure Ukraine to investigate his political rivals and they pushed the Senate to consider new testimony, including from former White House national security adviser John Bolton.
 Republicans are just as focused on a speedy trial with acquittal.